Children of Marx and Coca-Cola

 Children of Marx and Coca-Cola : Chinese Avant-garde Art and Independent Cinema is a 2009 non-fiction book by Xiaoping Lin, published by the University of Hawaii Press.

-It in includes discussions of transnational artists between China and the United States and the Chinese economic reform period.
+It in includes discussions of transnational artists between China and the United States and the reform and opening up period in China.

 It is a part of "Critical Interventions," with Sheldon Hsiao-peng Lu as the editor, and is the collection's second book.

 The title refers to the phrase "the children of Marx and Coca-Cola" stated in Masculin Féminin, by Jean-Luc Godard.

 Contents

 There are nine chapters organized into three parts.
 Prior to the chapters there is an introduction, "Reading Chinese Avant-Garde Art and Independent Cinema in Context."
 It includes a discussion of Andy Warhol's travel to China, which occurred in 1982.